Canon 5D Mark IV vs Sony RX1R II

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the RX1R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 5D Mark IV and the RX1R II are recent models that are part of the current product line-up.
 The RX1R II replaced the earlier Sony RX1R, while the 5D Mark IV followed on from the Canon 5D Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 5D Mark IV and RX1R II can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Sony RX1R II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark IV and the Sony RX1R II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.